mpnally/Terrifically-Simple-JSON/README.md

 The value of adhering to the 3 restrictions is that it creates a direct 1-1 mapping between the data of the API and the JSON.
 If you know the data model, you already know what the JSON will look like a vice versa.
 Other formats also have this property, but none of them do it as simply and directly as TS-JSON.
-Other formats build new concepts or structures on top of JSON, while TS-JSON just uses the concepts that are already there.
+Other formats build new concepts or structures on top of JSON, while TS-JSON just uses the concepts that are already in JSON—This is why there is no media type for TS-JSON.
-This is why there is no media type for TS-JSON.
-TS-JSON is trying to define the simplest possible mapping from the underlying data model to JSON—our ideal is that the mapping is so direct, obvious and intuitive that it appears not to exist.
+Our ideal is that the mapping from JSON to the data is so direct, obvious and intuitive that it appears not to exist.

 The following is a valid TS-JSON document:
 ```JSON